TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/Prerequisites/Index.rst

 Prerequisites
 ^^^^^^^^^^^^^

-We assume that the reader has a :ref:`TYPO3 system up and running
-<t3install:start>` and that the basic operations are known.
-The
-difference between pages and content elements will not be elaborated on here.
-We also assume that you know that the content of a page is put together by a combination of various content elements.
-Just to make sure, we point out the fact that these content elements are stored in the table tt\_content.
-For each content element, the database field "CType" defines which content element type we have.
-Depending on CType an appropriate mask is loaded.

-For a better understanding of TYPO3 and TypoScript, it is helpful to study the database.
-The extension phpmyadmin enables easy access to the database from inside the TYPO3 backend.
-In the database, the relationships between the database tables "pages", "tt\_content" and the TYPO3 backend can be studied.
-It should be understood that PID (Page ID) stands for the ID of a page while UID (Unique ID) stands for a unique record.
+It is assumed that you have a running TYPO3 CMS system (if not, please refer to the :ref:`Installation Guide <t3install:start>`) and that you have been through the
+:ref:`Getting Started Tutorial <t3start:start>` in order
+to have a general idea of how the TYPO3 CMS backend operates.

+You may also want to have been through the :ref:`Editors Tutorial <t3editors:start>` in order to be familiar with the concepts of pages and content elements.

+A few more elements that you need to know before starting:

+- all content elements are stored in a database table called `tt_content`

+- each content element has a database field called `CType` in which the type of the content element is stored

+- the `tt_content` table also has a field called `pid` which refers to the page the content element is on

+- in general, each TYPO3 CMS table has a field called `uid` which contains the primary key (unique id for each record)

+- you will probably find useful to have a database access to check how information is stored as we proceed along this tutorial